 Discussions help us develop our viewpoints.
 It exposes us to different viewpoints and gives us practice at addressing objections or concerns and honing a message to make it more understandable.
 Effective messages are often carved from such discussions.
 And, it helps us find out when we’re wrong about something.

-I don’t want to bill myself as a master of effective conversation, but I have improved with time and experience, primarily from my work experience.
-Part of my career has been spent in highly controversial group in my organization that gets attacked from all sides – executives, other managers, front line associates and customers – often.
-Over the years, I’ve developed these tactics for addressing these often emotion filled attacks.
+I’m no master of effective conversation, but I have improved with time and experience.
+Over the years, I’ve developed these tactics and ground rules for handling disagreeable discussions.
 The following are some of things that I think make discussions more effective.

 Overall Discussion Tips

 1. It takes two or more to play.
 If the other parties aren’t open to the conversation, then it won’t be effective.
-It’s very much like the advice from Alcoholics Anonymous.
-The best chance of alcoholic recovery is when the alcoholic decides its time for a change.
+It’s like the advice from Alcoholics Anonymous: the best chance of alcoholic recovery is when the alcoholic decides it’s time for a change.

-Our mental models (how we think the world works) are fragile and many don’t often like to test them (and some like to test them daily).
-The best time to have a discussion is when people come out of their cocoons and start asking questions.
+Our mental models (how we think the world works) are fragile and many folks don’t like to test them.
+The best time to have a discussion is when people come out of their cocoons and ask questions.
 This commonly occurs after a person has observed something that clearly didn’t work as their mental model predicted and they are searching for explanations as to why.